 There are certainly other things we can do; these are just a few things that occur to me right off the top of my head.

 Will this be expensive?
 Of course it will.
 Can our leaders find the courage to make this happen?
 I have my doubts.
-But isn't relieving emotional pain as important as space travel?
+But isn't relieving emotional pain as important as relieving physical pain?
+As treating Type 2 Diabetes?
+As research on diseases that cause much less disability?
 As building a fancy sports arena?
+As space travel?
+As incarcerating people who smoke pot?
 You're damned right it is.
-And it just might prevent some of those suicides you claim to be so worried about.
+And it just might prevent some of those suicides people claim to be so worried about.